-In addition to the CGPA requirements, a student must successfully complete a certain percentage of the credits attempted to be considered making satisfactory academic progress.
+In addition to the CGPA requirements, a student must successfully complete a certain percentage of the credits attempted to be considered making satisfactory academic progress (67%).
 Credits attempted are defined as those credits for which students are enrolled at the end of the drop/add period of an academic term.
-These percentage requirements are noted in the table below along with CGPA requirements.
 As with the determination of the CGPA, the percentage completion requirements will be reviewed at the end of each semester to determine if the student is progressing satisfactorily.